RodwinGovender/Case-Management-System/Readme.txt

-Use these as login accounts, if the RA's acounts dont work, login wiht Admin account and add each users (RA's to the system).
+Use these as login accounts: